dezzyboy/airwirej/README.md

-### Welcome to coin2playj
+### Welcome to airwirej

-The coin2playj library is a Java implementation of the PIVX protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of PIVX Core.
+The airwirej library is a Java implementation of the PIVX protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of PIVX Core.
 It comes with full documentation and some example apps showing how to use it.

 ### Technologies